ppedemon/waes-ta/README.md

 Or you can hit the [Swagger docs](http://localhost:8080/swagger).
 Hit the `Authorize` button on the upper right, paste the value of the `TOKEN` environment variable, and you're ready to go.

-Alternatively, go to the live [Swagger docs](http://184.172.247.245:30800/swagger) in IBM Cloud.
+Alternatively, go to the live [Swagger docs](http://184.172.247.245:30800/swagger).
 Get a JWT token by cloning [waes-ta-devops](https://github.com/ppedemon/waes-ta-devops), and from that project's root folder execute:
 ```bash
 source util/token.sh 184.172.247.245:30900
 echo $TOKEN